charlenebatiste/BookHub/README.md

 ### General Info

-This project was my attemot at creating a fullstack application.
-The intention of BookHub was to creat an app where book lovers could search books, consolidate their favorite to a Bookshelf and interact with other users.
+This project was my first attempt at creating a fullstack application.
+The intention of BookHub was to create an app where book lovers could search books, consolidate their favorite to a Bookshelf and interact with other users.

 _Screenshot of a users Bookshelf_